 About Michael "Coop" Cooper

 Coop will help you identify and overcome your business blind spots, perceive challenges as opportunities, and translate newly found insights into energy and action.
-By quickly diagnosing core problems, not just symptoms, Coop has helped thousands of right-brain entrepreneurs and executives resolve significant and complex interpersonal and business challenges, resulting in powerful creatives who’ve complimented their talent for vision with tangible business skills that strengthen their ability to succeed.
+By quickly diagnosing core problems, not just symptoms, Coop has helped thousands of entrepreneurs and executives resolve significant and complex interpersonal and business challenges.

-Coop has 23 years of experience as a coach, management consultant, strategist and project leader with Fortune 1000 companies and small businesses in over 20 countries.
-He has worked with leaders at Accuray, Attack!
-Marketing, BYND, eBay, Engage PR, Fraenkel Gallery, Genentech, Google, Highwire PR, Hill & Knowlton, Horn Group, Kicker Studio, L Studio, The Mark Company, Meltwater, Merrill Corporation, Novell, Organic, Seagate, Sony Computer Entertainment America, Southwest Airlines, SparkPR, TeleNav, Weber Shandwick, Wells Fargo, Yahoo, Yammer and hundreds of other organizations large and small.
+Coop has 27 years of experience as a coach, management consultant, strategist and project leader with Fortune 1000 companies and small businesses in over 33 countries.
+He has worked with leaders at Accuray, Altimeter Group, American Institute for Artificial Intelligence, Attack!
+Marketing, Auth0, BetaBrand, Bite Communications, BPM, BYND, Cohn & Wolf, Creo Design, eBay, Engage PR, Epic Public Relations, Fleishman Hillard, Fuse Project, Fraenkel Gallery, FrontRow Education, Genentech, Glu Mobile, Google, Highwire PR, Hill & Knowlton, Horn Group, IfWe, Inner Circle Labs, Jackson Family Wines, Kicker Studio, L Studio, Lattice Engines, Lithium, The Mark Company, Marygold, Maven Recruiting, Medal, Meltwater, Merrill Corporation, Novell, Organic, Qubole, Rainin Foundation, Run8 Patent Group, Seagate, Siemens, Sony Computer Entertainment America, Society of Competitive Intelligence Professionals, City of South San Francisco, Southwest Airlines, Solvay, SparkPR, Stamen Design, TeleNav, Weber Shandwick, Wells Fargo, WE Worldwide, Yahoo, Yammer, YMCA and hundreds of other organizations large and small.
 He co-lead the teams to develop the world’s first wireless web platform for Vodafone and Verizon deployed in 27 countries and developed the specifications for the first custom internet car-ordering system for Honda.
 He has facilitated global summits for Sony corporation and a conference on managing Millennials for the Northern California Human Resource Association.
+He coached the team who won the 2018 Smithsonian Cooper-Hewitt National Design Award in Interaction Design for the Atlas of Emotions project for the Dalai Llama.

 Coop is a contributor to Fast Company, Inc., Entrepreneur and Wired Innovations.
 He was the founding president of the International Association of Coaching, has served on the faculty of Sony leadership programs, CoachVille, Thomas Leonard School of Coaching and the Graduate School of Coaching.
 He completed coach training at Coach U, CoachVille and the School of Shadow Coaching.
 He received an MBA from the Freeman School of Business at Tulane University with a concentration in Information Systems and a special emphasis in Global Strategic Management and degrees in History, Communications Studies and Technology Education at Virginia Tech.
 He received the (Shop Local / Consulting) Entrepreneur of the Year Award in 2006 from San Francisco where he lives with his partner and dog.
 He is an active supporter of the arts and Burning Man community.